Mariator-pro/elrs-link-sentinel/README.md

 ### 1. Copy the files to the SD card

-Take the SD card out of the radio (or connect the radio via USB as mass storage) and create the following structure:
+Take the SD card out of the radio (or connect the radio via USB as mass storage).
+Just copy everything below 1:1 — it does no harm to have both variants on the card.
+You then pick which one to use later by **either** activating the widget **or** adding the function script to a Special Function (just not both, see [Script variants](#-script-variants)):

 ```
 SCRIPTS/
+├── SNTNL/
+│   └── core.lua            ← shared logic (used by both variants)
 └── FUNCTIONS/
-    └── sntnl.lua
+    └── sntnl.lua           ← function-script variant
+WIDGETS/
+└── SNTNL/
+    └── main.lua            ← widget variant
 SOUNDS/
 └── en/
     └── SCRIPTS/